Coppernic/ScanSample/README.md

 ---------

 Barcode reader can be configured via Barcode Manager application.
 This application is usually installed on devices.
-It is also available on [F-Droid](https://coppernic.github.io/coppernic/2018/02/13/F-Droid.html).
+It is also available on [CopperApps](https://github.com/Coppernic/coppernic.github.io/releases).

 ### General

-* Scan sound : play a sound when scan is ended or not.
+* Scan sound: plays a sound when scan is ended or not (after a reading timeout),
-* Scan display : Diosplay the scanindicator on screen or not
+* Scan display: displays the scan indicator on screen or not,
-* Continuous mode : Enable continuous mode or not (scan until button is released or scan until good read or timeout)
+* Continuous mode: enables continuous mode or not (scan until button is released or scan until good read or timeout),
-* Scan timeout : scan timeout
+* Scan timeout: scan timeout,
-* Barcode service startup at boot: Enables/disables automatic barcode service start when device boot is finished.
+* Barcode service startup at boot: enables/disables automatic barcode service start when device boot is finished,
-* Display barcode notification: Displays a barcode notification in status bar or not.
+* Display barcode notification: displays a barcode notification in status bar or not,
-* Keep barcode reader opened: Id checked, improves scan speed.
+* Keep barcode reader opened: ID checked, improves scan speed,
-* Keyboard wedge: Sends data to input buffer in addition to intent.
+* Keyboard wedge: sends data to input buffer in addition to intent,
-* Keyboard fast wedge : Use fatser keyboard wedge, needs an additional keyboiard to be installed.
+* Keyboard fast wedge: uses faster keyboard wedge, needs an additional keyboard to be installed,
-* Search and replace: Use regular expression to search and replace in data read.
+* Search and replace: uses regular expression to search and replace in data read.

 ### Barcode reader